 This limited viewpoint helps explain why there are so many questions about how the Bible can explain dinosaurs, fossils, death and suffering and many other topics that relate to our real world.

-This online “booklet” will outline the major events of the past (and even the future).
-Frankly, they will be quite different from what is presented in most schools, TV programs and science museums.
-In fact, the 7 C’s presented here will be the theme of the large Creation Museum being built near Cincinnati, Ohio.
+This online “booklet” outlines the major events of the past (and even the future).
+Frankly, they are quite different from what is presented in most schools, TV programs and science museums.
+In fact, the 7 C’s presented here are the theme of the large Creation Museum near Cincinnati, Ohio.

 In the beginning God created the heavens and the earth” (Genesis 1:1).

 The first “C” of our “walk through history” is the creation of all things.
 In the book of Genesis (which means “beginnings’), God tells us He created everything in six days.